 Help teach the basics of English to an adult refugee in their home and become friends in the process!

 Care for refugee infants, toddlers, and young children and spend your morning singing, telling stories, making crafts, and playing.
-Classes held concurrently with ESL morning classes in Wheaton.
+Classes held concurrently with ESL morning classes in Wheaton and Aurora.

 Put your organizational skills to use and help with crucial administrative duties that keep the World Relief office running smoothly.